Making contract work a success: keeping projects on track

 Clear communication from management is also critical for keeping priorities on track once an expert is established as a support for their team.

 In our previous blog, we covered setting expectations in the first days of a new contract.
-Today, Embedded Expertise General Manager, Virginia Williams offers some further advice on keeping things on the right track as the engagement progresses.
+Today we offer some further advice on keeping things on the right track as the engagement progresses.

 As you read, you’ll notice contractors are referred to as ‘experts’ – this is a reflection of the value Embedded Expertise places on the technical knowledge contract workers bring to their roles.